 Product

-product team reviewing AI workflow metrics and user journey maps
+product team reviewing workflow outcomes and AI reliability metrics

-The new product surface area: orchestration, retrieval, and tool contracts
+The real surface area: orchestration, retrieval, and tool contracts

-Table 1: Comparison of common 2026 approaches to shipping agentic workflows (benchmarked by product risk, cost predictability, and iteration speed)
+Table 1: Common 2026 patterns for shipping agentic workflows (tradeoffs in risk, cost control, and iteration pace)

 ApproachBest forKey tradeoffTypical failure mode